 California has new rules that govern the testing of self-driving cars on public roads.

-The rules, approved on May 19 by state attorneys, require a human to be in the driver’s seat when a computer takes control during testing.
-They’re a response to a 2012 law that will allow personal use of self-driving cars in the future.
+The rules, approved Monday by state attorneys, require a human to be in the driver’s seat when a computer takes control during testing.
+They’re a response to a 2012 law that, in future, will allow personal use of self-driving cars.

 Was this article valuable?